How do you get to Carnegie Hall?unknown

 Practice, practice, practice!

-As a former professional flutist, Alison Young enjoyed a diverse music career as an orchestral principal, soloist and teacher performing on five continents including North America and New York City’s Carnegie Hall.
-She has a knack for solo recitals with the Atlanta Constitution and Journal agreeing, calling her “a recitalist of great poise and technical security, dazzling precision and virtuosic flair.”
-Before dystonia ended her playing career, she made the recording premiere of David Diamond’s flute concerto much to his delight.
-He said hers was “some of the finest flute playing I have heard.”
-Two years later, she toured Argentina, playing her own arrangements of Piazzolla tangos and other works, releasing a CD and finally publishing her arrangements in a book that takes its name from a newspaper review, A Little Tango in Her Blood, music for Flute and Piano from Argentina.
+Before dystonia disrupted her playing career, she made the recording premiere of David Diamond’s flute concerto much to his delight.
+He said hers was some of the finest flute playing I have heard.
+Two years later, she toured Argentina, playing her own arrangements of Piazzolla tangos and other works, releasing a CD and finally publishing her arrangements through support from a Minnesota State Arts Initiative Grant in a book that takes its name from a newspaper review, A Little Tango in Her Blood, music for Flute and Piano from Argentina.